nliulab/GenAI-Ethics-Checklist/README.md

 The checklist is applicable for:

 - Generative AI research: to facilitate in-depth discussion during peer review and after publication.
-    - Use `TREGAI checklist - research or product` to indicate the position of relevant text in the manuscript.
 - Generative AI-powered products: to disclose ethics-related considerations and measures to help users establish reasonable trust.
-    - Use `TREGAI checklist - research or product` to indicate the position of relevant text in the detailed user manual.
 - Generative AI-created contents (e.g., on social media or in education): to disclose benefits, limitations and potential risks on relevant ethical aspects.
-    - Use `TREGAI checklist - generated content` to summarise ethical considerations in an appropriate level of detail.

 ## Language